Jail and Court Reentry Programs

 Reentry Bridge Programs: These programs provide short-term reentry services focused on linkage to ongoing outpatient behavioral health treatment (e.g. mental health (MH) and/or substance use disorder (SUD) treatment) and Federally-funded Veterans Affairs healthcare system or in the broader mainstream publicly-funded MH and SUD treatment system.

-Reentry Case Management Program (RCMS)
+Reentry Case Management Program (RCMS) coming in 2019

 Veterans Reentry Case Management Program